brightly-salty/qbcanon/literature/european.md

 - Hagen tells Burgundian kings about Siegfried, who helps Gunther court Iceland Queen Brunhild in exchange for marrying his sister Kriemhild

+#### Heinrich Boll

+The Clown

+- Hans Schnier and Marie shows audiences their follies through pantomimes
+- Marie leaves him

+Traveller if You Come to Spa

+Adam Where Art Thou

+Billiards at Half-Past Nine

 #### Bertolt Brecht

+Mother Courage and Her Children

+- Mother Courage sells trifles to soldiers during Thirty Years War
+- her 3 kids die

+The Threepenny Opera

+- Polly Peachum marries robber Macheath
+- music by Kurt Weill

+The Life of Galileo

+The Rise and Fall of the City of Mahogonny

+- city founded by pleasure-seekrs collapses

 Saint Joan of the Stockyards